 Alternative 5, Haul Route Alternative will use the same amount and type of construction equipment as the Proposed Project.
+Use of sediment removal dump trucks that meet EPA's emission standards for Model Year 2007 or later and use of off-road equipment that meets, at a minimum, EPA's emission standards for Tier 3 equipment, would result in a reduction of GHG emissions.
 As noted in Section 3.6, generation of greenhouse gas emissions under the Proposed Project is not "cumulatively considerable" and is therefore less than significant under CEQA.
 Alternative 5, Haul Route Alternative will have the same amount of daily equipment usage and truck traffic; therefore, this alternative will generate the same greenhouse gas emissions as the Proposed Project, which will not be "cumulatively considerable," and is therefore less than significant under CEQA.